foss-tanner-6308/CS133C/assignment2/README.txt

+EDIT: Alex helped me get the program to start over based on user input after submitting this assignment last night, the updated code is in the assignment file.

 Design: Define secret number (as 0 to be updated later), min and max range (0 and 100), and ask user 1 to input the secret number,then update secret number.
 Define user 2 tries and attempts used.
 Ask user 2 to guess secret number, if too low, print too low, update min range to number guessed.
 If too high, print too high, update max range to number